Home Health How to Read a Drug Label

 “Lots of [prescription] drugs have pharmacy information sheets, and often … those information sheets have not been reviewed by the FDA,” Carome said.
 “And the information may not be as accurate in terms of things to watch out for.”

-When Consumer Reports filled prescriptions for warfarin it found “incomplete or hard-to-read package inserts — and in four of five cases, a dangerous omission that violated an FDA regulation.”
+When Consumer Reports filled prescriptions for Warfarin, it found “incomplete or hard-to-read package inserts — and in four of five cases, a dangerous omission that violated an FDA regulation.”

-Carome recommends finding the official FDA-approved prescribing information online on the drug manufacturer’s website or on DailyMed, a site administered by the National Institutes of Health.
+Carome recommends finding the official FDA-approved prescribing information on the drug manufacturer’s website or on DailyMed, a site administered by the National Institutes of Health.

 Prescribing Information